Your first week with outl

 outl init ~/notes

-outl --path ~/notes
+outl --workspace ~/notes

 Today’s journal opens.
 The screen looks like this: